-While the health risks associated with marijuana use may be less severe than some other drugs, marijuana addiction must be addressed.
+While the health risks associated with dab pen use may be less severe than some other drugs, marijuana addiction must be addressed.
 It is important to be able to identify the signs and symptoms of marijuana addiction.
 Drug testing is one method to determine if someone is using marijuana.
 That brings up a commonly asked question, how long does marijuana stay in your system?

 Marijuana can be used in several different ways.
 Users often employ different routes of administration in order to get high.
 Marijuana is typically smoked; using rolling papers, pipes and bongs.
 Marijuana can be cooked into food and eaten.
 Marijuana can also be inhaled, using vaporizers.
 In todays society there are a variety of new methods that make it easier and more discreet for users to get high.
 Vaporizer pens, commonly referred to as vape-pens, are relatively small in size and allow the user to get high in public spaces without being easily detected.
 Another way marijuana users are able to get high discreetly are through edibles, food that has been made using marijuana.
 Marijuana is growing increasingly more accessible, on the street and with prescriptions.

 Marijuana addiction is a highly discussed topic.
 While many believe marijuana is not addictive, recent studies do suggest that marijuana usage can cause changes to the brain that lead to addiction.
 Some marijuana users become physically and emotionally dependent on the drug and often find it difficult to function in everyday life without the effects produced by marijuana.
 If an individual is physically and emotionally dependent on a drug and exhibits compulsive drug-seeking behavior, they may be suffering from addiction.